pearcej/complex/ThinkComplexity/_sources/Self-organized criticality/Critical Systems.rst

 - Heavy-tailed distributions of some physical quantities: For example, in freezing water the distribution of crystal sizes is characterized by a power law.

 - Variations in time that exhibit **pink noise**: Complex signals can be decomposed into their frequency components.
 In pink noise, low-frequency components have more power than high-frequency components.
-Specifically, the power at frequency *f* is proportional to 1/*f*.
+Specifically, the power at frequency :math:`f` is proportional to :math:`1/f`.

 Critical systems are usually unstable.
 For example, to keep water in a partially frozen state requires active control of the temperature.
 If the system is near the critical temperature, a small deviation tends to move the system into one phase or the other.